yrikw/marketplace_app/README.md

 To make an item list, user needs to choose one category and one measurement, so listing can not be created without them. "has_many" is used for category and measurement because they can have many items for each colums.
 If user deletes a listing item, the related data has to be also deleted from category and measurement tables.

 ### User
 User can have only one profile in this applicationn and they can create many listing items.
-The profile has to have a user and location has to have a profile. "has_one" is used for profile and location, so user can have only one profile and one location.
+The profile has to have a user and location has to have a profile. "has_one" is used for profile and location, so each user has only one profile and one location.

 ### Order
 Order "belongs to" user and listing, so the data which is stored in order table can relate user_id and listing_id, so administrator (or someone who has right to access) can see who purchased or which items are sold.

+### Message (still in progress)
+Message "belongs to user and conversation.
+User can have many but one message can have one user_id.
+There is sender_id and recipient_id.
+User doesn't have to sent message if they don't need to so, the relationship is an optional.

 ## Provide your database schema design
 - What is schema file?